 For the best chipped beef breakfast in Rehoboth, check out the Crystal.
 A hot morning spot, this diner is only open for breakfast and lunch and is always full of people.
 I order the chipped beef, yum, but I’ve been told their eggs, waffles and french toast are wonderful too… and don’t forget a side of scrapple!
 With a full bar in the back, you can sip on a bloody mary and chat with friends while you wait for your food.
 Sounds like a great start to any morning!
 Order up!

 Our favorite spot at the Purple Parrot is the beachy Biergarten.
 Sit outside under the trees, take off your shoes and put your feet in the sand, listen to the sounds of Rehoboth and chill.
 This is a great spot to grab a bite to eat, drink some beers and plan the rest of your weekend getaway.
 If you’re into a louder, action packed scene, then step into the Beach Haus for nightly entertainment, karaoke and a bustling bar.

 Seafood (with a specialty in oysters) and beer, the best beach combo!
-Don’t miss their happy hour specials, available from 11am – 6pm on Fridays and Sundays—a great place to stop after a day on the beach!
+Don’t miss their happy hour specials, even available on Sundays!
+While they have several locations, we love to stop by the one on Coastal Highway —a great place to stop after a day on the beach!
 Fin’s also offers a fabulous Sunday brunch until 3pm.
-Plus, they’ve recently launched Big Oyster brewery, so you can try some great local brews as well!
+Plus, they’ve recently launched Big Oyster Brewery, so you can try some great local brews as well!